Provisionee Certification Guide

 - For Other Derivative, You do not need to request certification if there's no new Device Type created for it.

 The table below lists self-certification test plans for each FFS protocol.
 Please download the appropriate test plan for the protocol your device implements.
 While performing self-certification, please run each test case and indicate the pass/fail status in the following table.
 Amazon reviews test waivers on a case-by-case basis.
-If you are using the Alexa Connect Kit (ACK) you are able to take advantage of a streamlined certification process for simple setup.
+If you are using the Alexa Connect Kit (ACK) or a certified WSS over Wi-Fi reference design or solution provider to create your product, you are able to take advantage of a streamlined certification process for simple setup.

 |Test Plan Name||Version||Protocol||Link|